xrdocs-staging/ncs5500/_tutorials/srv6-transport-on-ncs-part-7.md

  . . .
  . . .
 ```
+## Restrictions & Best Practices

+Few Points to Note :

+- Setting of _qos-group_ and _ip encapsulation class-of-service_ is not supproted together on both ncs 5500/500 and 5700 platforms
+- on the NCS 5500 & 500 Platform _set ip encapsulation class-of-service_ is allowed when the specific hardware module profile is applied.
+- Change in the srv6 hardware module profile needs a reload of the router.

 ## Conclusion
-In this article we discussed the different qos modes available for SRv6 transport  on the NCS 5500/5700 platform  as of the latest IOS XR 24.2.1 release .
+In this article we discussed the different qos modes available for SRv6 transport  on the NCS 5500/5700 platform  as of the latest IOS XR 24.2.1 release.
+While propagation mode is the simplest way to maintain QoS with respect to payload QoS.
+Use of IPv6 precedence or DSCP via the policy-map options (either qos-group or _ip encapsulation class-of-service_) gives better control and granularity over the QoS options for different services within the same PE.